R4ft2/Wetransferlogin/README.md

 # WetransferLogin

-This a replica of a Dopbox page / Usuful for phishing Campaign technologies used
+This a replica of a Wetransfer page / Usuful for phishing Campaign

-html5 css3
+Gophish format